Ghost town: Economic decline

 In other cases, the reason for abandonment can arise from a town's intended economic function shifting to another, nearby place.
 This happened to Collingwood, Queensland, in Outback Australia when nearby Winton outperformed Collingwood as a regional centre for the livestock-raising industry.
 The railway reached Winton in 1899, linking it with the rest of Queensland, and Collingwood was a ghost town by the following year.
-More broadly across Australia, there has been a shift towards fly-in fly-out arrangements over building a company town, in order to avoid the development of ghost towns once a mining resource has been fully extracted.
+More broadly across Australia, there has been a shift towards fly-in fly-out arrangements over building a company town in order to avoid the development of ghost towns once a mining resource has been fully extracted.

-The Middle East has many ghost towns and ruins that were created when the shifting of politics or the fall of empires caused capital cities to be socially or economically unviable, such as Ctesiphon.
+The Middle East (Southwest Asia) has many ghost towns and ruins that were created when the shifting of politics or the fall of empires caused capital cities to be socially or economically unviable, such as Ctesiphon.

 The rise of real-estate speculation and the resulting possibility of real-estate bubbles (sometimes due to outright overbuilding by land developers) may also trigger the appearance of certain elements of a ghost town, as real-estate prices initially rise (whereupon affordable housing becomes less available) and then later fall for a variety of reasons that are often tied to economic cycles and/or marketing hubris.
-This has been observed to occur in various countries, including Spain, China, the United States, and Canada, where housing is often used as an investment rather than for habitation.
+This has been observed in various countries, including Spain, China, the United States, and Canada, where housing is often used as an investment rather than for habitation.